xan105/Achievement-Watcher/README.md

 ⚠️ Parse GLR ach. only if the reg key "SkipStatsAndAchievements" is set to dword:00000000 for that APPID.

 **From Steam:**<br/>

 Unlock Time|Ach Progress|Location|
 |--------------|-----------|------------|
 | Yes | No | `STEAM\appcache\stats` |

 You can choose to view none / only installed / all owned Steam games.<br/>

-⚠️ This feature requires that your Steam Profile is set to Public.
+⚠️ This feature requires that your Steam Profile is set to `Public`.

 Steam Web API Key
 =================